 "Time does not move us.
 We are moved or are constantly moving by the anti-clockwise movement of our planet Earth.
 It is the planet and not time that produces what we call ‘daytime’ and ‘night-time’.
-What we call time, in this particular reference to movement, is nothing more than an indicator of where we geographically are in relation to the Sun."Serge Benhayon Time, p.
-67
+What we call time, in this particular reference to movement, is nothing more than an indicator of where we geographically are in relation to the Sun."Serge Benhayon Time, Space and all of us, Book 1 – Time, ed 1, p 67

 And there we are – where we have in truth always been, even if we hadn’t noticed: time does not move but we move by virtue of the fact that we are on a planet that endlessly circles the Sun.

 Granted, this is groundbreaking and revolutionary even, on par with the ‘discovery’ that the earth moves around the sun (a truth that Galileo and others like him were persecuted for), but then – is it really?
 If this is true, if time indeed does not move, then it hasn’t ever changed but always been like that; the only thing that might or is about to change is our perception and understanding of the facts, if indeed it is a fact.

 The earth was undoubtedly always turning around the Sun even when and whilst the powers that be, not that long ago, had decreed that the earth was not only flat but the centre of the universe and that the Sun and all other planets and stars moved around it.
 And thus, the only thing that changed was the easing of the dictate and cast iron rule and the freeing up of our tightly bound perception to then allow and open up to what we had always known, since time immemorial.